What does it weigh?

 Where do I connect the SIM to aircraft electrical power?

 SureFly’s STC requires you to connect the SIM directly to the aircraft’s primary battery.
 You may connect the SIM power wire directly to the battery’s positive terminal or to the battery input terminal of the master solenoid.
 A power wire harness with terminals is provided with the SIM.

 Can I protect the power wire with a breaker instead of a fuse?

-No. SureFly requires you to use an inline 10A slow-blow fuse to protect the power wire.
-An inline fuse holder and fuse is included with the SIM.
+Yes, but SureFly advises you to use the provided inline 10A fuse and holder to protect the power wire.

 Where is the best place to connect the SIM to manifold pressure?